-- have previously taken corticosteroids.
+- conditions where you have taken corticosteroids.
 You may be at increased risk of swelling of the tendons.
-Symptoms include pain, tenderness and sometimes restricted movement.
+Symptoms include pain, tenderness and sometimes restricted movement

-If you have not told your doctor or pharmacist about any of the above, tell them before you start taking CIPROFLOXACIN Alphapharm.
+If you have not told your doctor about any of the above, tell them before you are given CIPROFLOXACIN ALPHAPHARM.

 Taking other medicines

-Tell your doctor if you are taking or given any of the following medicines.
-Some medicines may be affected by CIPROFLOXACIN Alphapharm.
-These medicines include:
+Some medicines may be affected by CIPROFLOXACIN ALPHAPHARM.
+These include:

 - theophylline, a medicine used to treat asthma

-- NSAIDs, used to treat arthritis and other painful conditions secondary to inflammation
+- NSAIDs (non-steroidal anti-inflammatory drugs), used to treat pain, arthritis and other inflammatory conditions

-- duloxetine, a medicine used to treat depression and stress urinary incontinence
+- duloxetine, a medicine used to treat depression, anxiety and nerve pain in people with diabetes

 - clozapine, a medicine used to treat schizophrenia